ssloy/ssloy.github.io/docs/strange/earnshaw.md

 The rotor is mounted on extremely low-friction bearings: the original had a glass cylinder suspended on two needles, while modern versions have a magnetic suspension system.
 The motor is brushless, with solar panels on the rotor that supply voltage to the coils wound on the rotor.
-When light hits the solar cells, they power the coils.
+When light hits a solar cell, it powers one coil.
-The powered coil interacts with a magnetic field from fixed external magnets, thus creating a torque.
+The powered coil interacts with the magnetic field from fixed external magnets, thus creating a torque.
-The rotor rotates in the fixed magnetic field of the stator, the solar cell moves away from the directed light, and another one takes its place.
+The rotor rotates, and the solar cell moves away from the directed light, and another one takes its place.
 This way, the rotor spins continuously as long as light is available.
 An extremely elegant solution that anyone can easily make at home.
 But let us focus on the magnetic suspension.